nicobautista/Slosh2022/postprocessREAME.md

   * The following will iterate for all tests.
     * The if statement inside the for loop will make the script ignore the CSVs in `grayTestNumbers`.
     * The script uses `readtable` to import force data from the CSVs.
     * This force data is then passed to `getCalibratedLoadsK96` where it's detrended, filtered, and converted to a 6 column array containing Fx,Fy,Fz,Tx,Ty,Tz.
 This is stored in `ftArray`.
+This function also stores the time array into `tStamps`.
     * The `createFTplots` function is then used to plot/save this data.
     * Using `getThFreqAccDoubleAmpFill`, the target frequency, acceleration, double amplitude, and fill percentage are stored in `thFreq`, `thAcc`, `thDoubleAmp`, and `thFill`.
     * The CSV file name for the empty tank log is obtained using `empty_files_path`, `thFreq`, and `thAcc`.
 It is stored in `empty_file`.